nMckenryan/five-things/README.md

-# Five Things, a bulletpoint review site.
+## Five Things, a bulletpoint review site.

-## A Fine way to review the things you like, and don't, without writing a big fancy essay.
+>A Fine way to review the things you like (or don't) without writing a big fancy essay.
 Movies, Games, Books, Combo Meals at your local fast food restaurant, Ex-girlfriends, webcam monitors, beans, accountants in ulladulla. the world is your burrito.

-### This was built with the T3 Stack project bootstrapped with create-t3-app.
+This was built with the T3 Stack project bootstrapped with create-t3-app with:

-Next.js
-NextAuth.js
-Prisma
+* React (Next.js)
-Drizzle
+* Drizzle
-Tailwind CSS
-tRPC

-##TODO:
+* Vercel
+* Postgres

+### TODO:

- [ x ] Basic Setup and Deployment
+- [x] Basic Setup and Deployment
- [] DEPLOY to Vercel
+- [x] DEPLOY to Vercel
- [] Draft UI
+- [] Draft UI with MUI
- [] Plug in mock Data to the ui
+- [] Plug in mock Data to the ui
- [] Set up Sqlite DB
+- [] Set up VercelPostgre  DB
- [] Attach DB to UI
+- [] Attach DB to UI
- [] set up unit tests for operations
+- [] set up unit tests for operations
- [] Add authentication
+- [] Add authentication

-OPTIONAL AFTER:
+OPTIONAL AFTER MVP:

-[] Analytics
+- [] Analytics
-[] Image Upload
+- [] Image Upload
+- [] Make the cards float everywhere in a way that isn't annoying